STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Bipedal Navigation Planning

-While prior work often treats traversability as a tunable cost term, such trade-offs are less suitable for bipedal robots, where stability is critical.
-Instead, we define traversability as the fastest command velocity that satisfies a stability constraint, formulated in a risk-sensitive manner to account for uncertainty.
+While prior work often treats traversability as a tunable cost term, such cases are less suitable for bipedal robots, where stability is critical.
+Instead, we define traversability as the fastest command velocity that satisfies a stability constraint, while accounting for uncertainty in a risk-sensitive manner.

 Given a user-defined instability limit $\delta_{\rm limit}$ and the risk level $\alpha$, we compute the risk-sensitive stability-aware command \mbox{$a^* = (v^*, w^*)$}, which characterizes the traversability of the given local map patch~$m_{\rm ego}$: